 Add minced garlic and finely diced celery, season with salt and turn the heat up slightly.
 Continue cooking for another 8-10 minutes or until onion starts to brown.

 Add defrosted Quorn mince, paprika powder, chilli powder, ground cumin.
 Season with 1tsp of salt, turn up the heat and fry for 5 minutes.

 Add kidney beans and oregano and cook for 2 minutes.

-Add the tomato sauce in couple steps (helps not to bring the temperature to low) and cook for 5-10 minutes, check the seasoning (I was going for drier chilli to go well with tortilla chips)
+Add the tomato sauce in a couple of steps (helps not to bring the temperature to low) and cook for 5-10 minutes, check the seasoning (I was going for drier chilli to go well with tortilla chips)